orendin/toy-robot-simulator/doc/architecture.md

 # 4 Solution Strategy

-Without long-term vision or context, the strategy is to keep the solution as simple as possible, while keeping the code readable and relatively easy to maintain / extend.
+Based on the requirement "clean and easy to read, maintain and execute", the strategy is to keep the solution as simple as possible while keeping the code readable and relatively easy to maintain / extend.

 # 5 Building Block View